awsdocs/amazon-workmail-administration-guide/doc_source/setup-msexchange.md

 Prerequisites for email routing:
 + Interoperability mode is enabled for your organization\.
 For more information, see [Enable interoperability](interoperability.md#enable_interoperability)\.
 + Your domain is added and verified in the Amazon WorkMail console\.
-+ Your Microsoft Exchange Server can send email to the Internet\.
-You may need to configure a Send connector\.
-For more information, see [Create a Send connector for email sent to the Internet](https://technet.microsoft.com/en-us/library/jj657457.aspx) on Microsoft TechNet\.
++ Your Microsoft Exchange Server can send email to the internet\.
+You might need to configure a Send connector\.

 ## Enable email routing for a user<a name="enable_routing_user"></a>